 - Visit the Baroque Old Town of Györ

-If you have time to spare before picking up you hire bike (between 4-7pm), the historic Bavarian city is a delight to explore.
-The Old Town was created by Italian baroque masters in the 17th century and reveals soaring towers, picturesque palaces and promenades and romantic lanes.
+Your Danube cycling adventure starts in Passau, also known as the City of Three Rivers.
+If you have time to spare before collecting your rented bike (before 4:00 PM) the historic Bavarian city is a delight to explore.
+The Old Town was created by Italian baroque masters in the 17th century and reveals soaring towers, picturesque palaces, promenades, and romantic lanes.
 At the heart of the old town is the Cathedral of St Stephen, which boasts the world’s largest cathedral organ.

 Passau has direct train connections to Salzburg, Munich (2.5h) and Vienna (3.5h), which are the most convenient airports.

 This 4-star hotel provides free Wi-Fi internet in all areas, rooms with a flat-screen TV and a restaurant serving Bavarian cooking.
 It’s in a historic building dating back to 1512 in Passau’s Old Town.
 The Hotel Weisser Hase’s rooms all have a private bathroom and a sitting area.
 The Weisser Hase’s 5th floor spa area offers a sauna and solarium.

 If you arrived late on your first day, it is possible to collect your rented bike before setting off on your first bike ride.
 Then it’s off for today’s delightfully flat and traffic-free route along the scenic River Danube Cycle Path visiting several fascinating attractions, including a Trappist monastery at Engelhartszell, where cordials and liqueurs boast "special healing powers".
 Next up is the Schlögener Loop, where the river makes a dramatic bend of 180 degrees.

 This pretty 4* hotel complex offers the perfect accommodation to relax and revitalise after a hard day's cycling.